levisstrauss/Computer-Vision-Dog-Breed-Recognition-System/README.md

 ![Background](./img/badge.jpg)

-## 🌟 Project Highlights

-> "The structure of this project implementation is good and worth each scroll down your code.
-The code is clean, easy to follow and very well commented."<br/>
-— Project Reviewer

 ## 🎯 Principal Objectives
    1. Accurately identify dog images vs. non-dog images
    2. Correctly classify dog breeds in dog images